LucasJMO/E6Plus/classes/Soldier.md

 **Pack Mule**(Ex): A 3rd level soldier suffers no penalties for carrying a medium load, and may retrieve stored items from his person without provoking an attack of opportunity.

-**Improved Delay**(Ex): A 5th level soldier may delay his actions in one round without compromising his initiative in the next round.
-In addition, a soldier may interrupt another action with his delayed action like it was a readied action (though he does not have to announce his intentions beforehand).

-**Array of Stunts**(Ex): A 6th level soldier may use an immediate action without sacrificing his swift action on his next turn.
+**Array of Stunts**(Ex): A 5th level soldier may use an immediate action without sacrificing his swift action on his next turn.

 **Foil Action**(Ex): A 6th level soldier may use an immediate action to make a touch attack or ranged touch attack on any opponent within 30 ft.
 If this attack succeeds the opponent's action is wasted, and any spell slots, limited ability uses, potions, or the like used to power it are expended.